luciorq/hugo-hero-theme/README.md

 ### Install theme from .zip file

-You can download the .zip file located here https://github.com/luciorq/hugo-villain-theme/archive/master.zip.
+You can download the .zip file located here https://github.com/luciorq/hugo-villain-theme/archive/main.zip.

 Extract the downloaded .zip inside the `themes` folder.
-Rename the extracted folder from `hugo-villain-theme-master` -> `hugo-villain-theme`.
+Rename the extracted folder from `hugo-villain-theme-main` -> `hugo-villain-theme`.
 You should end up with the following folder structure `mynewsite/themes/hugo-villain-theme`

 ### Copy example content